guillemalomar/globalcon/README.md

 - A calculator that will be used to evaluate global sets in following GlobalCons.
 - A diploma creator for the competitors in the event.
 - A global set list creator.

+### Explanation

+The GlobalSet List Generator must be updated from time to time if the card to process has recent reprints.
+There might be expansions which haven't been added yet, which will result in an error when generating the list.
+To avoid this, it's as easy as adding that new set to the file globalcon_tools/globalset_list/specifications.py file, together with its available languages.
+Feel free to create a PR with the newly added sets :)
+Also, the rarities list is not exact, as rarities such as playtests or testprints are very specifical to each card.

 ## Using the application